IBM-Design/design-website/src/content/teams/teams.md

 ## Are you passionate about designing great software and digital experiences?
-<p size="md">Work with multi-disciplinary teams of designers, developers, offering managers and beyond to design (and, at times, redesign) some of IBM’s most foundational products and webpages.<br><br>Types of role: visual design, UX design, user research, front-end development, content design and strategy, offering management<br><br><a href="#">Open roles</a></p>
+Work with multi-disciplinary teams of designers, developers, offering managers and beyond to design (and, at times, redesign) some of IBM’s most foundational products and webpages.

+Types of role: visual design, UX design, user research, front-end development, content design and strategy, offering management

+<p><a href=#><span>Open roles</span> <icon color="blue" inline="true"></icon></a></p>

 </column>
 <column lg="8" offset_lg="4">